yamcs/yamcs-studio/docs/scripts/attach.rst

 If you require to execute a script that only runs when the display initializes, use a formula ``=1`` as your trigger PV.

-By default a script executes only when all of its inputs have a value, and one of its trigger PVs is updated.
+By default a script executes only when all of its inputs are connected and have a value, and one of its trigger PVs is updated.